legendy4141/LanceDB/docs/src/integrations/dlt.md

 3. **Specify necessary credentials and/or embedding model details:**

-    In order to fetch data from the OMDb API, you will need to pass a valid API key into your pipeline.
+    In order to fetch data from the OMDb API, you will need to pass a valid API  into your pipeline.
 Depending on whether you're using LanceDB OSS or LanceDB cloud, you also may need to provide the necessary credentials to connect to the LanceDB instance.
 These can be pasted inside `.dlt/sercrets.toml`.

     dlt's LanceDB integration also allows you to automatically embed the data during ingestion.
 Depending on the embedding model chosen, you may need to paste the necessary credentials inside `.dlt/sercrets.toml`:
     ```toml
     [sources.rest_api]
-    api_key = "api_key" # Enter the API key for the OMDb API
+    api_ = "api_" # Enter the API  for the OMDb API

     [destination.lancedb]
     embedding_model_provider = "sentence-transformers"
     embedding_model = "all-MiniLM-L6-v2"
     [destination.lancedb.credentials]
     uri = ".lancedb"
-    api_key = "api_key" # API key to connect to LanceDB Cloud.
+    api_ = "api_" # API  to connect to LanceDB Cloud.
 Leave out if you are using LanceDB OSS.
-    embedding_model_provider_api_key = "embedding_model_provider_api_key" # Not needed for providers that don't need authentication (ollama, sentence-transformers).
+    embedding_model_provider_api_ = "embedding_model_provider_api_" # Not needed for providers that don't need authentication (ollama, sentence-transformers).
     ```
     See [here](https://dlthub.com/docs/dlt-ecosystem/destinations/lancedb#configure-the-destination) for more information and for a list of available models and model providers.